 Project selections in progress

 Two calls for proposals will be held during the OCEF’s run.
 The first, which covered windows 1, 3, and 4, ran from 22 February to 22 May 2018.
+The second was launched on 6 December 2018 and runs to 6 March 2019.
 The OCEF uses the SmartME – an online fund management and M&E platform – to process its proposals.
-Of the 39 proposals received, the OCEF’s project selection panel has chosen eight projects to proceed to the next round and placed two on a reserve list.
-These projects have until 24 November 2018 to revise their applications, incorporating training they will receive from the OCEF team.
-These revisions will mostly take the form of improvements to business plans by improving the quality of financials and by including considerations such as the project’s environmental impact, social inclusiveness, and gender inclusion.
-After this process, an investment committee will make a final decision regarding the funding of these projects.
+In the first call, of the 39 proposals received, the OCEF’s project selection panel has chosen 7 projects to proceed to the next round.
+Following improvements to business plans (quality of financials and including considerations such as the project’s environmental impact, social inclusiveness, and gender inclusion), an investment committee will make a final decision regarding the funding of these projects.